jayathungek/git-example/README.md

     ```
     uptime
     ```
-## Bashfiles
+## Bash Files
 - **To create a bash script file with the .sh extension.
 For example, my_script.sh.**
  - Add a shebang line at the beginning of the script to specify the interpreter.
 In this case, we will use bash.
     ```bash
     #!/bin/bash
     ```
  - Write your script commands under the shebang line.
 Each command should be on a new line.
 For example, let's print "Hello, World!" and list the files in the current directory.

     ```bash
     #!/bin/bash